scenthr/machine-learning/projects/capstone/capstone_proposal_Sasa_Pavkovic.md

 ### Domain Background
 _(approx. 1-2 paragraphs)_

-The domain that i chose comes from business where usually one of the relevant problems is to be able to predict buying behaviour of the customers and being able to predict sales.
+The domain that i chose comes from business where usually one of the relevant problems is to be able to predict buying behavior of the customers and being able to predict sales.
 The additional component here is the temporal component where we can use some feature engineering approaches to map the temporal relations.
-Also, i would like to try out if a deep learning approach can be used sucessfully for this particular problem.
+Also, i would like to try out if a deep learning approach can be used successfully for this particular problem.

 The need in business for solving this type of problem is very high as it can be generalized relatively easily.
 Some similar, but different questions can then be answered:
-* How much revenue can we expect from diffferent segments?,
+* How much revenue can we expect from different segments?,
-* In which product segments to invest most of marketing budget? or how to balance the marketing budget to maxmize CLV.
+* In which product segments to invest most of marketing budget? or how to balance the marketing budget to maximize CLV.
 Trying out a one of the approaches with neural networks might be a challenge but also very interesting.

 Papers: https://arxiv.org/pdf/1708.05123.pdf